bcbio/bcbio-nextgen/docs/contents/cwl.rst

 Generating CWL for input to a tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step in running your analysis project in bcbio is to generate CWL.
-The
-inputs to this are:
+If
+you're already familiar with bcbio, the `process of preparing information about
+your sample inputs and analysis <bcbio-nextgen.readthedocs.io/en/latest/contents/configuration.html>`_
+are almost identical:

 - A `standard bcbio sample configuration file
   <https://bcbio-nextgen.readthedocs.io/en/latest/contents/configuration.html>`_